 The Best Filmmaking Podcasts

-Let’s take a look at the what we consider to be the best filmmaking podcasts.
+Let’s take a look at what we consider to be the best filmmaking podcasts.
 As well as general filmmaking podcasts, we’ve included in this list some more specific video production podcasts.

 “The Film Riot Podcast is a conversation with talented and innovative filmmakers.
 From directors, editors, stunt coordinators, DPs, Actors, VFX artists, & more.”